carbynestack/nettle/enhancements/0055-Federated-Learning.md

 ## Motivation

-Federated Learning is taking up momentum in many use case areas.
+Federated Learning is taking up momentum in many domains.
 In addition, FL lends itself very well to adding privacy via MPC as the required operations for secure aggregation and model updates are comparatively lightweight.
 FL is also a major technique used in the [CRYPTECS] PfP that adopted Carbyne Stack for executing MPC workloads.

 ### Goals

 - Provide a service that supports privacy-preserving FL by offloading model aggregation and update to a Carbyne Stack Virtual Cloud
+- Integrate with a major federated learning framework to minimize implementation effort and maximize applicability

 ### Non-Goals